FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 This is my OSS, open to use the master tap ah。

-It will be over in less than a second.。Then this is installed:
+It will be over in less than a second。Then this is installed:

 ![](../../../images/articles/group_deploy_case/4.png)